[ courses ]

 Galbraith Hall, Room 180, Revelle College

-The sequence of courses, Humanities 1 through 5, meets the humanities and writing requirement of Revelle College.
-Instruction in university-level writing is part of all five courses, but students in Humanities 1 and 2 (six units each) receive intensive writing instruction.
+The sequence of courses, HUM 1 through HUM 5, meets the humanities and writing requirement of Revelle College.
+Instruction in university-level writing is part of all five courses, but students in HUM 1 and 2 (six units each) receive intensive writing instruction.

 Students must have satisfied the UC Entry Level Writing requirement before registering for any part of the humanities sequence.
-Humanities 1 and 2 must be taken before Humanities 3-4-5.
+HUM 1 and HUM 2 must be taken before HUM 3-4-5.

 For detailed description of the Revelle College humanities requirement, see “Revelle College, General-Education Requirements, Humanities.”

-The humanities minor consists of at least seven courses chosen from the listings of the Departments of History, Philosophy, Literature, Visual Arts, Music, and Theatre and Dance.
+The humanities minor consists of at least seven courses chosen from the listings of the departments of history, philosophy, literature, visual arts, music, and theatre and dance.
 All seven courses may be selected from the upper-division offerings, but at least five upper-division courses must be included.
-Students for whom Humanities 1–5 fulfill general-education requirements may use two of these courses towards fulfillment of requirements for the humanities minor.
+Students for whom HUM 1–5 fulfill general-education requirements may use two of these courses toward fulfillment of requirements for the humanities minor.

 Courses selected for the minor must be selected from the offerings of more than one department.
 They must concern themselves with more than one historical, national, or ethnic culture; and they must offer broad treatment of centrally important topics in the humanities.
 Thus, a course on the history of the United States since the Civil War would be appropriate for the humanities minor, while a course in the history of California would not.